 Arachidonic acid is the primary substrate for the synthesis of eicosanoids.
 Eicosanoids play a role in virtually every body process by binding to receptors on the surface of cells and inside cells.
 Eicosanoids separate into distinct subfamilies:

-- the prostaglandins (including prostacyclins, thromboxanes)
+- the prostaglandins (including prostacyclins, and thromboxanes)

 - the leukotrienes (including lipoxins)